galaxyproject/galaxy-hub/content/projects/esg/section_1.md

 **Global**: Alignment with similar American and Asia-Pacific initiatives.
 Building a global network of shared resources for all scientists.

 ## Impact

 **Scientific**: The EuroScienceGateway is envisioned as an enabler of breakthrough scientific discoveries in various scientific fields.

-**EOSC**: Increased visibility of the European Science Cloud to end-users.
-Economic/Technological: Adoption and efficient usage of resources provided by the e-Infrastructures.
+**EOSC**: Increased visibility of the [European Science Cloud](https://www.eosc.eu/) to end-users.

+**Economic/Technological**: Adoption and efficient usage of resources provided by the e-Infrastructures.
 Scaling of data analyses will be facilitated e.g. by eliminating the steep learning curve to use new computational infrastructure unfamiliar to the researchers.

-Societal: Raised awareness of public academic resources/clouds and contribute to the practical implementation of FAIR principles for data, software and workflows.
+**Societal**: Raised awareness of public academic resources/clouds and contribute to the practical implementation of FAIR principles for data, software and workflows.